John Dickinson Plantation

 The John Dickinson Plantation was home to a variety of people.
 We share the stories of the tenant farmers, indentured servants, free and enslaved Black men, women, and children who lived, labored, and died on the plantation.
 John Dickinson was a framer and signer of the U.S. Constitution and was known as the “Penman of the Revolution.”
 He was an American founding father, who wrote of freedom and liberty for all while holding human beings in bondage.

 Plantation Stories Project

-The Division of Historical and Cultural Affairs and the John Dickinson Plantation are making this listing of enslaved and free Black people available and accessible to the general public and researchers.
+The Division of Historical and Cultural Affairs and the John Dickinson Plantation are making this listing of free, enslaved, indentured, and free Black people available and accessible to the general public and researchers.
 Research is ongoing as is work on a standalone website.

 The document is a view-only copy; please contact JDPmuseum@delaware.gov for a copy that can be downloaded and printed.

 The museum is open to the public and admission is free.
 Donations are accepted.